rydmike/rydmike.github.io/blog_layout_and_theming.md

 Web pages, using this layout, do not behave this way.
 They do scroll from the empty margins too.
 It is poor UX that it does not do so here as well.

+**Do you have a simple fix for this?**
-Do you have a simple fix for this?
-If you do, please, let me know.
+Have you solved this layout problem in Flutter?
+Do you already have the perfect solution for it?
+If you do, please let me know.

 I have not seen a good simple solution for it yet.
 I admit I only looked at the issue briefly once.
 There might be a simple solution, or it might actually need